nissubba1/Vanilla_JavaScript_Project/README.md

 I used Python BeautifulSoup4 to scrap Wikipedia color names and hex values.
 After that, I wrote it in a JSON file using key-value pair.
 Then, using JavaScript fetch method, read the JSON file and used it to change background color.

+## 2. Random Gift Assign
+It is end of October and start of a holiday season.
+During holiday, everyone wants to give someone a gift; however, many do not know what to give.
+Which is why I wrote this program.

+### Instruction:
+1. Write everyone who you want to give gift
+2. Click on the 'Assign' button and program will randomly assign gifts from list of available gifts
+3. If you don't like those randomly assigned gifts, click on 'Shuffle' button, and it will shuffle the gifts again
+4. Click on the 'Reset' to reset the gifts